Project Weber/RENEW: COVID-19 pandemic response

-Collaboration with schools

-In January 2022, Project Weber/ RENEW taught a Community Leadership in Nonviolence and Substance Use Prevention class for students at Blackstone Academy Charter School, in partnership with U.S. Attorney Zachary A. Cunha, Local Initiatives Support Corporation Rhode Island, and the Nonviolence Institute.

-Advocacy of supervised injection sites
+Supervised injection sites

 In July 2022, Rhode Island became the first state in America to legalize supervised drug consumption sites.

 In February 2024 the Providence City Council approved the establishment of the state's first supervised injection site, to be operated by Project Weber/RENEW and VICTA, a privately owned behavioral health organization.
 The site is to be located next to the campus of Rhode Island Hospital.